2bdulra7manRea/Iot-python-backend/readme.md

-# IoT Backend with Real-time Data Streaming
+# IoT Python Backend

 This project implements a Flask-based IoT backend system with a MySQL database, user authentication using JWT.
-The backend is designed to handle sensor registration, data submission, and retrieval, and provides real-time updates to connected clients.
+The backend is designed to handle sensor registration, data submission, and retrieval.

 ## Table of Contents